forrtproject/fred_zotero/README.md

 #### What does replication outcome mean?

-The plug in automatically creates a tag and an entry in the note based on the FReD Database outcome column.
+The plugin automatically creates a tag and an entry in the note based on the FReD Database outcome column.
 This is coded based on how authors interpreted their results.
 Tags are created only for outcomes "Replication: Succesful", "Replication: Failed" and "Replication: Mixed".
 This is to enable filtering in Zotero based on the replication outcome.
 Full info about coding of this variable can be found [here](https://github.com/forrtproject/FReD-data/blob/main/cos_report.html).

 ## Data Source